-For the complete list of supported operating systems for mobile devices, see Requirements for mobile devices.
+For the complete list of supported operating systems for mobile devices, see Mobile device management capabilities in Microsoft Intune.

-For the complete list of supported operating systems for managed computers, see Requirements for the Microsoft Intune computer client.
+For the complete list of supported operating systems for managed computers, see Computer management capabilities in Microsoft Intune.

 Intune lets you deploy the following software installation types: